miscdats/The-Bjorker/README.md

 free to keep trying different playlists!

 ## Future Features
+- Use URLs as well as URIs as input
 - Able to enter multiple playlists at once
 - Create joint playlists by inspiring tracks
 - Create merged track lists by non-Bjork-approved songs